tomsWebConsulting/twcsl/v7.1/Block/Summary/Store/Summary Block Store Badge Change/README.md

 ## Quick Install

 Add code from file **[summary block store badge change.less][2]** to Website > Pages > Custom Code > Custom CSS.
+Refer to [Using the CSS Editor][199] for details.
 Read the code for any instructions within.

 ## Badge Options